In this guide, we’ll be discussing everything you need to know about how to take your own headshot (DIY headshots).

 6. Sharing Online

-If you plan on sharing these photos online, be sure that they are high enough resolution (at least 2500 pixels wide).
+If you plan on sharing these photos online, ensure they are high enough resolution (at least 2500 pixels wide).
 The biggest photo-sharing sites are Instagram, Facebook, and Tumblr.

 To edit photos on your phone or tablet, try the apps Facetune, Afterlight, or VSCO.

-Also keep in mind that other people will be viewing these photos online as well as offline, so you want to make sure they’re appropriate for all audiences.
+Also, keep in mind that other people will be viewing these photos online and offline, so you want to make sure they’re appropriate for all audiences.

-Stick to simple headshots with a plain background that show off your face and style.
+Stick to simple headshots with a plain background that shows off your face and style.

 7. Have Fun